- Justice Court

 Some citations are classified as mandatory appearance violations because of their severity and risk to the public.
 To verify whether your citation requires you to appear in court, you can either check the court bail schedule or contact a court clerk who will be happy to assist you.

-If you wish to contest the charge(s) on your citation and plead not guilty, you must visit the Justice Court in person within 14 days of the citation and request that a clerk assign you an initial court date.
+If you wish to contest the charge(s) on your citation and plead not guilty, you must contact the Justice Court within 14 days of the citation and request that a clerk assign you an initial court date.
 During your court appearance you may request a trial (with or without a jury).
 Your trial date will be set by the judge at that time.